thomasbyttebier/thomasbyttebier/draft.md

 And so, as we reach the end of this article, the final question becomes: how can we use digital to evoke feelings?

 Unsurprisingly perhaps, there is no simple answer.
 Digital as a medium hasn't revealed some kind of magic one-size-fits-all formula.
-Nevertheless, there's many tricks to evoke feelings that can be *intensified* through digital.
-And however simple that may sound, or even disappointing perhaps, herein lies digital's biggest role in branding.

-What may surprise is that most of these tricks are age-old.
-Here's but a few of them:
+Nevertheless, it can intensify one of the many pre-existing tricks and techniques.
+Some of these are literally age-old.

-- Storytelling is the first one that comes to mind, and is perhaps the most powerful.
+Storytelling is the first one that comes to mind, and is perhaps the most powerful.
 Digital offers [many great ways](https://storytelling.design) to enhance a good story.
 Stories have evoked feelings and fascinated people for ages.

-- Digital allows to communicate in a way that activates multiple senses simultaneously: sight, hearing and even smell and touch.
-This [has proven itself](https://wp.unil.ch/discoverunil/2016/11/using-multiple-senses-to-improve-memory/) to convey a message in a much more memorable way, as it more easily engages people emotionally.
+Another interesting way is to communicate while speaking to multiple senses simultaneously.
+This [has proven itself](https://wp.unil.ch/discoverunil/2016/11/using-multiple-senses-to-improve-memory/) to convey a message in a much more memorable way, as it helps to engage people emotionally.
+Digital technologies can activate sight, hearing, and even smell and touch at the same time.

-- A pretense of participation can make a message stick much longer than a one-directional story.
-Interaction and participation is inherent to digital.
+A third technique involves participation.
+Participation can make a message stick much longer than a one-directional story.
+Interaction is a degree of participation, and is inherent to digital.
 Whether it's a simple tap-to-reveal or a smart conversation with a bot, clever interaction grows emotional engagement.

-- Sometimes a brand's promise is just to be mere helpful.
-Some of the most powerful brands of today have solved a consumer problem in a brilliant way, directly bringing delight.
-And of course delight is a strong experience.
-Digital brings brands the potential to help people in many new ways.
+As a final example, let's consider how some of the most powerful brands of today have solved a consumer problem in a brilliant way, directly bringing delight.
+Delight is of course a powerful emotion, and digital brings brands a potential to help people in many new ways.

-Of course this list goes on, but I'm sure by now you got the point: in the end it's all about using digital's richness to evoke the right brand experience in the best possible way.
+Of course this list is not exhaustive, but that's not the point.
+In the end it's all about taking advantage of digital's richness to evoke the right brand experience.
+This will always involve understanding what the brand's audiences want, and delivering on it in a unique way.

 ## Conclusion